MarcooMateoo/vidyo-io-cordova-plugin-mod/README.md

 # vidyo.io-connector-cordova

+Disclaimer:

+I just modified some files that will fix the installing of plugin in android.
+Please refer to this link for the original file https://github.com/Vidyo/vidyo.io-connector-cordova

 This is a Vidyo.io Android and iOS plugin for Cordova.
 This plugin is built using the Vidyo.io Android sample available @ https://vidyo.io.

 - [How to use this plugin](#how-to-use)